The Payoya goat is a kind of Spanish goat that is native to the Sierra de Cadiz.

 They are attempting to position themselves as one of the best players in the gourmet industry.
 This newfound prosperity is due to the laborious efforts of skilled artisans.

-In addition, there is the continuous protection of the natural raw materials indigenous to the region.
+In addition, the natural raw materials indigenous to the region are continuously protected.
 These two pillars are the foundation of the success of these cheeses:

-The Payoya goat is the primary breed people use in producing these cheeses.
+The Payoya goat is the primary breed people use to produce these cheeses.
 It is a breed that the locals initially developed in the Sierra de Grazalema and the Serrana de Ronda, and it is one of a kind.

 This cheese undergoes enzymatic coagulation and is moderately compressed due to pressing.
-Because most of them are brine-coated, the cheese is often on the saltier side.
-It is a very renowned cheese; hence it is known as fresh cheese.
+Because most of them are brine-coated, the cheese is often saltier.
+It is a renowned cheese; hence, it is known as fresh cheese.

 Habitation & Environment